Bmorrissey34/GGC_MAPS_TEST/docs/README.md

 - SVG for scalable building maps
 - JSON for room and building metadata
 - GitHub for version control and collaboration

+### Licensing
+- This project uses the official Georgia Gwinnett College campus map.
+- Map and campus branding © Georgia Gwinnett College.
+- Used for educational purposes only and not for commercial distribution.

 ### Working Features
 - Display of campus buildings and indoor maps (from SVG files)